ViggoMode2021/Connecticut-Runs-On-PowerShell/README.md

 ** About this repository **

 PowerShell is my favorite 'programming' language.
 To me, curating scripts to automate menial tasks and pushing the envelope to make them robust is what I have been living for.
 I work doing help desk/assistant systems administration work and when I am not studying on IT theories and best practices, I am taking to the terminal/IDE to figure out how to make the most of Windows and Windows Server/Active Directory.
-In tech, we hear a lot of Windows slander.
-I do love Linux and see the beauty in it, but the reality is that most people work with Windows, especially in a corporate/educational environment.
+In tech, I hear a lot of Windows slander and heavy Linux/Unix bias.
+I do love Linux and see the beauty in it, but the reality is that most people in the real world work with Windows, especially in a corporate/educational environment.
+Therefore, why not capitalize on making the best of it?
+PowerShell is robust and is our friend.

 ** About the creator **